devlocalhost/sysmon/README.md

 sysmon is *another* system monitor designed to be **ready to use** and easy to understand. it uses [**linux's /proc pseudo filesystem**](https://www.kernel.org/doc/html/latest/filesystems/proc.html) to read information and [**curses**](https://docs.python.org/3/howto/curses.html) to display them

 ## why 2 files?
-because i like the old layout too of sysmon. theres also the cpu temp feature which is not in new sysmon. i strongly suggest you to use the new sysmon, because of better code
+because i like the old layout of sysmon too (but I rarely use it). i strongly suggest you to use the new sysmon, because better code, improvements, and faster

 ## help and usage
 ```